 For more than 25 years, the Academy for Lifelong Learning Toronto has attracted members who are intellectually curious, interested in exploring and understanding the world, sharing ideas, and meeting others who share their interests.
 Members of the Academy enjoy:

-- The convenience of attending events on weekdays, at venues centrally located at the University of Toronto
+- The convenience of attending events on weekdays, at centrally located venues

-- Workshops on a range of topics in the arts, sciences, and current affairs - generally offered every two weeks at Knox College at the U of T, workshops are led by member-facilitators, and topics are researched and presented by members of the class
+- Workshops on a range of topics in the arts, sciences, and current affairs - generally offered every two weeks.
+Workshops are led by member-facilitators, and topics are researched and presented by members of the class

 - Academy Forums – offered alternate weeks Sept. through Nov. and Jan. through Mar., these two-hour sessions provide an opportunity for members and guests to hear presentations on a wide range of topics and to interact with one another and outside experts in an informal learning environment

 - Spring Talks – held Wednesday mornings through Apr. and May, well-known experts present thought-provoking talks on a broad range of topics for members and guests